SARS-CoV-2 infection in children

 Immunomodulatory drug treatment

-The rational for immunomodulation in COVID-19 patients comes from a high expression of pro-inflammatory cytokines (Interleukin-1 (IL1) and interleukin-6 (IL6)), chemokines (“cytokine storm”) and the consumption of regulatory T cells resulting in damage of the lung tissue as reported in patients with a poor outcome.
-Blocking IL-1 or IL-6 can be successful in children with (auto) inflammatory disease (reviewed in Niehues 2019).
-However, both interleukins are also key to the physiological immune response and severe side effects of immunomodulators have been reported.
+The rational for immunomodulation in COVID-19 adult patients comes from a high expression of pro-inflammatory cytokines (Interleukin-1 (IL-1) and interleukin-6 (IL-6)), chemokines (“cytokine storm”) and the consumption of regulatory T cells resulting in damage of the lung tissue as reported in patients with a poor outcome.
+In children, the proinflammatory cytokines TNF and IL-6 do not appear to be central in CoV-2 induced hyperinflammation (Consiglio 2020).
+Blocking IL-1 or IL-6 can be successful in children with (auto) inflammatory disease (reviewed in Niehues 2019), but both interleukins are also key to the physiological immune response and severe side effects of immunomodulators have been reported.
 In adults with COVID-19, blocking interleukin-1/6 might be helpful (see the Treatment chapter).
-In the rare situation that the condition of the child deteriorates due to hyperinflammation and that they are resistant to other therapies, tocilizumab or anakinra may be an option.
+In the rare situation that the condition of the child deteriorates due to hyperinflammation and they are resistant to other therapies, anakinra may be an option as IL-1 seems to play a role in endothelial activation.

 Steroids (e.g. prednisone, prednisolone) are available as oral solution, tablets or different vials for intravenous application.
-Dosage in children is 0.5 to 1 mg/kg i.v. or oral BID.
+Dosage in children is 0,5 to 1 mg/kg iv or oral BID.
 Short term use of steroids has few adverse events.
 Administration of steroids will affect inflammation by inhibiting the transcription of some of the pro-inflammatory cytokines and various other effects.
-The use of corticosteroids in children and adults with CoV-induced ARDS is controversial (Lee 2004, Arabi 2018, Russell 2020).
-The corticosteroid-induced decrease of antiviral immunity (e.g. to eliminate CoV-2 viruses) might be disadvantageous in patients with COVID-19.
-The use of low-dose hydrocortisone may be of advantage in adults with ARDS, whereas its use is controversial in pediatric ARDS.
+Initially, the use of corticosteroids in children and adults with CoV-induced ARDS was controversial (Lee 2004, Arabi 2018, Russell 2020).
+Only in severe and critically ill children the use of dexamethasone appears justified in children.
+In adults, the use of steroids in severe COVID-19 is clearly beneficial although the corticosteroid-induced decrease of antiviral immunity (e.g. to eliminate CoV-2 viruses) might be theoretically disadvantageous.
+Data supporting the use of steroids in children with CoV-induced ARDS are lacking.
+Only in severe and critically ill children might the use of dexamethasone appear justified.

 Tocilizumab (Roactemra®) is available in 80/200/400 mg vials (20 mg/ml).
 Dosing is